Critical Theory in Contemporary Art Practice - Dubai

 You will be supported in identifying thematics and practices that are relevant to your studio practice and assisted in contextualising your work.

 What kind of knowledge and skills do contemporary artists need?
 What is the relationship between art and entertainment?
 How do we recognise art?
 These are just some of the questions we will address as you explore and examine the historical and critical context in which contemporary art is made, circulated, seen and understood.

 You'll be able to critically discuss and evaluate contemporary art in terms of its production and exhibition.
 You'll be able to place your studio practice in context.

 Who Should Attend

-This course is designed to provide art graduates, practising artists and curators with an encompassing introduction to key theoretical discourses that underpin the production and interpretation of art.
+This course is ideal for anyone with an interest in pursuing a career in the arts.
 It provides a platform for students to develop and articulate their own ideas on art production, exhibition and reception.
 It may suit those wishing to apply for a postgraduate degree in art or to pursue a career in the arts sector.

 Please Note: When making your booking please do not tick the 'If you DO NOT hold a UK/EU/EEA passport please click here' box as this is only relevant to bookings for courses held in the UK.
 If you are a non-UAE national booking a course in Dubai please ensure you obtain the correct visa if required for entry into the UAE.

 Dr Kirsten Cooke is an artist-curator and has co-authored the projects: Material Conjectures, KollActiv and House of Hysteria.
 This year Cooke completed her PhD in curatorial practice at the University of Reading and she has delivered papers/written texts for projects in London, Paris and LA.
 Cooke's practice experiments with different forms of staging and deploys architectural environments to choreograph artworks.